Skip to main content

 Manifestation Through Declaration

-December 2, 2025 · Ben Visser · 4 min read
+2 December 2025 · Updated 19 June 2026 · Ben Visser · 3 min read

 Hey there,

 I'm writing this fresh off the Trade Mission to Toulouse, still processing everything that unfolded there.
-What started as a networking trip turned into something more significant: a forcing function for articulating exactly where Askara is headed and why.
+What started as a networking trip turned into something more significant: a forcing function for articulating exactly where Askara Solutions is headed and why.

 Last week I wrote about the breakthrough we achieved through shadow work and discovering how military operational frameworks create the foundation for genuine high performance.
 This week, those frameworks got stress-tested in real conversations with potential partners.
 And something clicked into place that I want to share.